 How to Store Insulin

-Most cases of damaged insulin are usually due to poor storage.
-And as far as insulin storage is concerned, "too hot" or "too cold" is not an option.
+Most cases of damaged insulin are due to poor storage.
+“Too hot” or “too cold” is not an option when it comes to insulin storage.

 The proper way to store your insulin meds depends on the brand or type.
 For instance, an insulin vial’s storage recommendation differs from an insulin pen, and that of a vial or pen is not the same as that of an insulin pump.